 Some of my career highlights so far includes a few projects in the audiology industry in the past few years which I would love to share with you!

-I was also privileged to serve on the South African Association of Audiologists (SAAA) management during which time I managed a project on behalf of SAAA to beat the World Record for the most hearing tests conducted in a 8 hour day.
+I was also privileged to serve on the South African Association of Audiologists (SAAA) management during which time I managed a project on behalf of SAAA to beat the World Record for the most hearing tests conducted in an 8 hour day.
 We managed to do so!
 Read my write-up on the day here and Watch the video here!

-I was also very honoured to receive an award: Exceptional Contribution to the Profession of Audiology 2017, awarded by the South African Association of Audiologists (SAAA).
+I was very honoured to receive an award: Exceptional Contribution to the Profession of Audiology 2017, awarded by the South African Association of Audiologists (SAAA).